teebes/tango-core/tests/test_view_args.rst

 >>> client.get('/routing/this_is_my_parameter/').data
 'parameter: this_is_my_parameter'

-I'm convinced.
+I'm convinced this works.
 Are you convinced?